What are warmup pages?

 D. Roe Shocky

 Below: An example of a warmup page in all its messy glory.
 This is Can’t Change the Past, written on January 2, 2021, published on the 12th of that same month.
-I always post three pieces per week—Tuesday, Thursday, and Saturday at 10:00am Chicago time—and generally maintain some level of backlog.
+I currently post every Saturday at 10:00am Chicago time and generally maintain some level of backlog.
 While each piece technically fits on a single notebook page, I often have to compress my handwriting at the end, and I’ve replaced all line breaks with pilcrows.
 This is a typical example.